-As an environmental research organisation we consider it essential that we are aware of the environmental implications of our own day-to-day activities and minimising our impacts as much as possible.
-We recognise our responsibility to reduce our greenhouse gas and other emissions and are working to make sustainable practices and high environmental awareness a norm.
+As an environmental research organisation we consider it essential that we are aware of the environmental implications of our own day-to-day activities.
+We fully recognise our responsibility to reduce our greenhouse gas emissions and strive to make sustainable practices and high environmental awareness a norm.

 Our most significant environmental impacts are:

-Emissions into the atmosphere from the use of carbon-based energy in offices and fuel in transport for work-related travel;
+- Emissions into the atmosphere from the use of carbon based energy in offices and fuel in transport, work-related travel being our main environmental impact;

-- We are committed to reducing the total amount of travel through the use of new technologies and through developing virtual meeting facilities;
+- We are committed to reducing the total amount of travel through the use of new technologies and through developing virtual meeting facilities.
+These are being further upgraded at present.

 - We have flexible working practices to reduce the need to travel to work and during work, including significant recent investment in remote access to email and computer servers;

-- Train travel is strongly preferred over other modes of longer distance transport and is used exclusively on the most important routes used by staff, e.g. between Brussels, London and Paris.
-We are currently reviewing our policies (as part of our EMAS certification process) on rail and air travel in light of newly collected data on the emissions associated with our travel.
+- Train travel is strongly preferred over other modes of longer distance transport and is used exclusively on many of the key routes used by staff, e.g. between Brussels, London and Paris.

 Keep energy use to a minimum by doing the following: